Vampsense/Vampsense/README.md

 </p>

 # Info
-Packet Client is an MCBE Utility mod made by: Packet, Deq, Swed, NRG and Founder

-Packet Client is a fork of the Horion Client
+Vampsense is a Da Hood script which is basically just demise.cc but free!
+Cause who wants to pay for a script!

 ## Credits

-The original Horion developers
+The original Demise developers

-Steve's Noob#2585
+idk lmao they don't deserve credit